BizarreSavage/Lasse_Stavland_sp1/README.md

 Right Click the index.js file and click "Open with live server".
 The webapp should open in your browser now.

-Or

-If you dont need the ability to edit the code, just open the downloaded file folder, click into the "Web Application" folder, and double click the index.html file to open the app for a demo/use.

 ## Plugins